Policy and regulation can have a significant impact on businesses, especially those operating in the technology sector where innovation is a constant.

 Understanding the regulatory environment of a new business or new market requires significant levels of research.
 For instance, if you are entering a new market, you will need to create a solid market entry strategy.
 This will involve mapping out any specific legal requirements, assessing questions of jurisdiction and understanding the regulatory position of your competitors.

 Where there is an element of disruption you will need to understand who the regulators are, what powers they have, and how they tend to use them.

 Much of this work on regulation can be done as desk research, using a wide variety of sources to gain a balanced view.
 Understanding the policy environment requires more in-depth knowledge from people with experience of the relevant policy makers.
 This will allow you to build up a full picture of your policy stakeholders across politics, regulators, industry and pressure groups.

 Importantly, you will need to differentiate between those who are decision makers of most relevance to your business, who are the decision influencers (who influence the decision makers), and who are the broader policy influencers (who influence the environment in which decisions are made and received).

 Putting this research together should allow you to create a clear matrix of political and regulatory risks identifying key issues for the business and the concerns of critical decision makers and policy influencers.
 Using this matrix of topics you can identify the issues and people you need to spend most time and effort seeking to influence.

-Subscribe to Inline Policy's weekly Sector News Summaries for an indispensable round-up of all the latest news from around the world for three of the key sectors in the sharing economy.
+Subscribe to Inline Policy's weekly Sector News Summaries for indispensable round-ups of all the latest regulatory and market news from around the world for four of the key technology sectors.